-- C.1.37 State whether any member of the board of directors has reported to the company that he has been indicted or tried for any of the crimes stated in article 213 of the Spanish Companies Act: - [] Yes - [√] No - C.1.38 Give details of significant agreements that have been entered into by the company that become effective, are amended or are terminated in the event of a change of control of the company by reason of a public tender offer, and the effects thereof.
+C.1.37 State whether any member of the board of directors has reported to the company that he has been indicted or tried for any of the crimes stated in article 213 of the Spanish Companies Act:

-There are no agreements entered into by the company that become effective, are amended or are terminated in the event of a change of control of the company by reason of a public tender offer for its shares.

-C.1.39 Identify individually for directors, and on an aggregate basis in other cases and describe in detail any agreements between the company and its directors and managers or employees that contain indemnification, guarantee or golden parachute clauses, when they resign or are improperly dismissed, or if the contractual relationship concludes by reason of a public tender offer or other transaction.

-Number of beneficiaries 3

-Type of beneficiary Type of resolution

-Managing director, top-level managers At 31 December 2018 there are three (3) beneficiaries with this type of agreement.
+C.1.38 Give details of significant agreements that have been entered into by the company that become effective, are amended or are terminated in the event of a change of control of the company by reason of a public tender offer, and the effects thereof.
+There are no agreements entered into by the company that become effective, are amended or are terminated in the event of a change of control of the company by reason of a public tender offer for its shares. any agreements between indemnification, guarantee rectors, and on an aggregate basis in other cases and describe in detail the company and its directors and managers or employees that contain e or golden parachute clauses, when they resign or are improperly ctual relationship concludes by reason of a public tender offer or other Number of beneficiaries 3 Type of beneficiary Type of resolution Managing director, top-level managers At 31 December 2018 there are three (3) beneficiaries with this type of agreement.
 In accordance with the remuneration policy, the managing director's contract, following the customary market practices, contemplates compensation equivalent to one year's remuneration in the event of termination of the commercial relationship by reason of dismissal or change of control.
 In addition, as is customary in these cases, as a result of his appointment as Managing Director, the pre-existing employment contract is suspended.
 If it were to be extinguished, in terms of compensation, it would accrue the remuneration existing at the date of the suspension, for the appropriate purposes based on his seniority with the Company at the date of his appointment as Managing Director (14 years), in accordance with the current labour legislation.
 There are no guarantee or golden parachute clauses for dismissals in favour of top-level Managers currently providing their services within the Group.
 If the employment relationship is extinguished, the compensation corresponding to those Managers would be calculated in accordance with the applicable labour laws.
 The contracts of these Managers were approved by the Appointments and Remuneration Committee and they were duly notified to the Board of Directors.